nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+### showing customer's details

+1. showing customer customer

-   1. Test case: `delete 1`<br>
+   1. Test case: `show 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: Details of the first customer on the list will be shown.

-   1. Test case: `delete 0`<br>
+   1. Test case: `show 0`<br>
-      Expected: No person is deleted.
+      Expected: Customer does not exist.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect show commands to try: `show`, `show x` (where x is larger than the list size or less than 1)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+### finding customer by keyword

+1. finding customer by keyword

+   1. Test case: `find john`<br>
+      Expected: list of customers with john in their name will be shown

+   1. Test case: `find j0hn`<br>
+      Expected: Invalid keyword has been enter.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect show commands to try: `find`, `find x` (where x only contains english characters)<br>
+      Expected: Similar to previous.